chrissobolewski/htmm/_notes/Emergency fund.md

 And the interest rate?
 Just a cherry on top.

 ## When to use it?
 What is an emergency?
-Basically, expenses that come unexpectedly, shock you
+Basically, all expenses that come unexpectedly, shock you, and are necessary.
 - job loss / income loss
 - unexpected necessary medical expenses
 - unexpected problem with critical home appliance (e.g. fridge, air conditioner)